 NOTE: Bedroom space and grouping considerations have a direct bearing on the foster home's licensed capacity.
-See Licensing Decision:

-Approval of License: Number of Foster Children.
+See Number of Foster Children.

 Fire Protection for Bedrooms

 Determine whether every floor of the house where foster children sleep (including the basement) has the following: